EricTendian/EricTendian/README.md

 open source project while finding the root cause of a bug that only can be reproduced on Tuesdays under a full moon while doing a handstand.

-I currently work at [WP Engine](https://wpengine.com/) as a Senior Staff Software Engineer on the Infrastructure Engineering team.
+I currently work at [WP Engine](https://wpengine.com/) as a Senior Staff Software Engineer on the Deploy team.
 Previously I worked at [Packback](https://www.packback.co/), an EdTech startup where I joined as engineer #2 and built and scaled their product.
 On the side I maintain a police scanner site called [CrimeIsDown.com](https://crimeisdown.com/) whose code is available [@CrimeIsDown](https://github.com/CrimeIsDown).
 I get to do some cool stuff with software-defined radios there.

 Check out some of my contribution activity below ⬇️ to see what I'm currently working on.